HughLardner/DarkStryder-Campaign/0-Scratch Notes/Untitled 1.md

 [[Sgt Brofran ]] - Owns the [[Move On]]
 [[Gorak Kazam]] - Rodian - Chief of Security - former merchant [[Klal]] - Dfel - Can not see in bright light, but vanishes in darkness.
 Cheif scout.
 Former Prisoner?
-[[Locar]] The finder.
+[[Locar]] Twliek - The finder.
 Oily.
 Weedled his way on.
 Precurment specialist.
 [[Lt Jessa Daives]] Former Imperial shuttle pilot.
 Former prisoner